 Ways to Give

 There are many ways to give to Williams, and all types of gifts can credit the 50th Reunion Class Gift total.
-In addition to cash, outright gifts could include those made with appreciated securities or qualified contributions from an IRA.
+In addition to cash, outright gifts could include those made with appreciated securities or qualified distributions from an IRA.
 Gifts influenced by classmates from relatives, foundations, and corporations, including matching gifts, can also count.

 Outright gifts toward class gift purposes and/or the Alumni Fund can be pledged and made over periods of up to five years with the full amount of the pledge crediting the class total.
-To request a non-binding statement of intent please contact the 50th Reunion Program at [email protected] or 413-597-4284.

 Contributions can also include planned (deferred) gifts ranging from real estate and other unique assets, irrevocable bequest pledges as part of the Williams Today & Tomorrow Program, and life-income gifts like Charitable Gift Annuities and Charitable Remainder Trusts.
 In many cases, these gifts provide tax advantages and even an income stream for you and/or loved ones.

-Revocable bequest intentions, however, are one category that — while encouraged and deeply appreciated by Williams — do not count toward the 50th Reunion Class Gift total.
+Revocable bequest intentions, however, are one category that — while encouraged and deeply appreciated by Williams — do not currently count toward the 50th Reunion Class Gift total.

 Class volunteers will partner with college staff to build the class gift through individual conversations with classmates.
-As everyone’s circumstances differ, often a conversation with a member of Williams Gift Planning team can help an individual determine the best option to meet personal objectives.
+As everyone’s circumstances differ, often a conversation with a member of the Williams Gift Planning team can help an individual determine the best option to meet personal objectives.